 Named for President John Tyler, the city was established on April 11, 1846 by the Texas Legislature as it also created Smith County.
 Tyler was designated the county seat.

 Tyler: Established 1846

-Downtown Tyler today features numerous historical structures, government buildings and a reviving business district.
+Downtown Tyler today features numerous historical structures, government buildings and a reviving business district and nightlife.